Jane Wyman: Ronald Reagan

 In 1938, Wyman co-starred with Ronald Reagan in Brother Rat (1938).
 They were engaged at the Chicago Theatre, and married on January 26, 1940, at the Wee Kirk o' the Heather in Glendale, California.
-She and Reagan had two biological daughters: Maureen in 1941, and Christine in 1947 (born prematurely and died the following day).
+She and Reagan had two biological daughters, each born prematurely: Maureen in 1941, and Christine in 1947 (who died the following day).
 They adopted a son, Michael, in 1945.

-In the aftermath of the premature birth and subsequent death of their infant daughter Christine on June 26, 1947 Wyman separated from Reagan.
+In the aftermath of the premature birth and subsequent death of their infant daughter Christine on June 26, 1947, Wyman separated from Reagan.
 Wyman’s divorce from Reagan was granted on June 28, 1948 and finalized on July 18, 1949.
 Wyman leased a home in Palm Springs, California.
 Wyman, who was a registered Republican, said that their divorce was due to political differences; Ronald Reagan was still a Democrat at the time.

 When Reagan was inaugurated as president on January 20, 1981, Wyman became the first ex-wife of a U.S. president in American history.
-Although she remained silent during Reagan's political career, she told a newspaper interviewer in 1968 that this was not because she was bitter or because she did not agree with him politically:
+Although she remained silent during Reagan's political career, she told a newspaper interviewer in 1968, after Reagan was elected governor of California in 1966, that her silence was not because she was bitter or because she did not agree with him politically:

 I've always been a registered Republican.
 But it's bad taste to talk about former husbands and former wives, that's all.
 Also, I don't know a damn thing about politics.

 When Reagan died in 2004, Wyman issued a statement, saying, "America has lost a great president.
 And a great, kind and gentle man."

 Frederick Karger

-On November 1, 1952, Wyman married German-American Hollywood music director and composer Frederick M. "Fred" Karger at El Montecito Presbyterian Church, Santa Barbara.
+On November 1, 1952, Wyman married German-American Hollywood music director and composer Frederick M. "Fred" Karger at El Montecito Presbyterian Church in Santa Barbara.
 They separated on November 7, 1954, and were granted an interlocutory divorce decree on December 7, 1954; the divorce was finalized on December 30, 1955.

 They remarried on March 11, 1961, and Karger divorced her again on March 9, 1965.
 According to The New York Times' report of the divorce, the bandleader charged that the actress "had walked out on him."
 Wyman had a stepdaughter, Terry, from Karger's marriage to Patti Sacks.

 Wyman, who had converted to Catholicism in 1953, never remarried.
-She was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
+She was a member of the Church of the Good Shepherd and the Catholic Motion Picture Guild in Beverly Hills, California.